textpattern/textpattern/README.txt

   browser to start the installation process and follow the directions.
 * When the installation is complete, remove the /textpattern/setup/ directory from your site.
+* If you are running Textpattern on an Apache web server, you can rename /files/.htaccess-dist to /files/.htaccess to prohibit direct URL access to your uploaded files.
+Thus the only route to these files becomes through the /file_download/ directory.
+It is recommended you consider employing this feature.
+Alternatively, move your /files/ directory out of a web-accessible location.
+Once moved, you can specify your new directory location from the Textpattern Admin Preferences (Admin -> Preferences -> Admin).

+== IMPORTANT ==

+* Check back regularly at http://textpattern.com/ to see if an update is available.
+Updates are as painless as possible, often fixing important bugs and/or security-related issues as well as offering additional features and functionality.

 == Upgrading ==